Skip to main content

 Role

-Scoping, building, deploying, and maintaining production-grade AI agents for small and medium businesses across sales, operations, marketing, and customer support.
+Scoping, building, deploying, and maintaining production-grade AI agents for SMBs and enterprises across sales, operations, marketing, and customer support.
 These agents automate manual work and create measurable time savings for teams.

-• Shipped 20+ production AI agents for SMBs across multiple business functions, automating workflows and saving 1,000+ hours in total for customers
+• Shipped 20+ production AI agents for businesses across multiple functions, automating workflows and saving 1,000+ hours in total for customers

 • Launched Lindy AI CMO, a suite of AI agents that create end-to-end marketing campaigns, driving +10k website visitors (+13%) and establishing marketing as a core industry vertical for the platform